gtkrshnaaa/gtkrshnaaa/README.md

 # gtkrshnaaa 👋
-I code in php.
-And now on a 10-year journey to master php.
+I code in PHP.
+And now, on a 10-year journey to master it.
-I throw all of my service and products at www.villosephia.site.
+All my services and products can be found at [www.villosephia.site](https://www.villosephia.site).